-- 1. The socket() API returns a socket descriptor, which represents an endpoint.
+- The socket() API returns a socket descriptor, which represents an endpoint.
 The statement also identifies that the Internet Protocol version 6 address family (AF_INET6) with the UDP transport (SOCK_DGRAM) is used for this socket. - 2.
-In the client example program, the getaddrinfo() API is used to retrieve the IP address of the server. getaddrinfo() handles a server string that is passed as a valid IPv6 address string or a host name of the server. - 3.
-Use the sendto() API to send the data to the server.

-- 4. Use the recvfrom() API to receive the data from the server. - 5.
+In the client example program, if the server string that was passed into the inet_pton() API was not a valid IPv6 address string, then it is assumed to be the host name of the server.
+In that case, use the getaddrinfo() API to retrieve the IP address of the server. - 3.
+Use the sendto() API to send the data to the server. - 4.
+Use the recvfrom() API to receive the data from the server. - 5.
 The close() API ends any open socket descriptors.